simonsmh/blobmoji/README.md

 * You should use latest Magisk Manager to install this module.
 If you meet any problem under installation from Magisk Manager, please try to install it from recovery.
 * Recent fixes:
-Update fonts from emoji12 branch.
+Update project structure.

 ## Credit & Support

-* Copyright (C) 2018-2019 simonsmh
+* Copyright (C) 2018-2020 simonsmh
 * Any issue or pull request is welcomed.
 * Star this module at [GitHub](https://github.com/Magisk-Modules-Repo/blobmoji).